GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

 ## Concurrency Handling
 Concurrency is managed through [JSON Patch test](https://jsonpatch.com/#test) operations, ensuring that updates are applied only if the current state matches the expected state.
+Any update operation that fails the test operation will return a 409 Conflict status code.

 ## Typescript Stubs Generation
 To generate TypeScript stubs for the frontend, update the api-docs.yaml file with the current API version and run the following commands: